KASSIE DEFALA '19

 As a political science major at the University of New Haven, you will develop an understanding of our complex political system and its players, and explore how and where you can make an impact.See More

 You will have the opportunity to conduct data-driven projects with well-respected researchers, learn the craft of politics from real policymakers, become a part of the University’s award-winning Model United Nations team, explore the world through our study abroad programs to France, Japan, Germany, and England, and pursue a variety of internships in Washington, D.C., Hartford, and the New Haven area.

-Studying political science can open up a wide range of job opportunities in both the public, private, and not-for-profit private sectors.
+Studying political science can open up a wide range of job opportunities in government, business, the nonprofit sector, the legal system, and entrepreneurial occupations.
 The reason?
-The intensive work you participate in and out of the classroom is designed to enrich your leadership, critical thinking, and networking skills.
+The quality high-impact learning experiences our program provides will develop and sharpen your leadership, data analysis, writing, public speaking, intercultural competence, critical thinking, and networking skills.

 Our faculty are leaders and innovators in their fields, bringing both deep professional experience and academic rigor to the classroom.